David J. Gibson (Executive Editor)

 Honor’s current research centres on the mechanisms involved in the maintenance or loss of biodiversity on different scales – from genes and populations to species and landscapes.
 Much of her work focuses on semi-natural grassland ecosystems and the old cultural landscape on the Baltic island of Öland.
 She also has a long-standing interest in patterns of differentiation, evolution and systematics within the genus Silene

-Roberto Salguero-Gómez (University of Queensland, Australia)
+Roberto Salguero-Gómez (University of Sheffield, UK)

 Rob integrates research questions in ecology and evolutionary biology by using a variety of methods that include histology, plant ecophysiology, demographic discrete and continuous models, and comparative biology.
 His research focuses mostly on the exploration of strategies that allow organisms to survive in arid environments, particularly in the light of climate change, and the conditions under which organisms can slow down or even escape demographic senescence.
 He works primarily on plants, but has recently started to extend his comparative demographic approaches to animals and fungi too.